MauricioPino/Langchain-PDF/README.md

 # langchain-pdf

-#How its works
+This repository contains an app that works with PDF files.
+The app divides the PDF into smaller chunks or vectors using OpenAI Embeddings.
+When you ask a question about the PDF, the app searches for related information within the preprocessed chunks.
+Finally, it returns a response that should be the answer to your question.

-This app receive a PDF file.
-That PDF will divide it and save it in chunks or vectors.
-Using OpenAi Embeddings.
-Then, when you ask something about the PDF, the app will search related information with your question in the chunks, previously created.
-Finally will return the response, should be the answer to your question.
+## How it Works

-* Install requierements
+1. Install the required dependencies:
- - pip install -r requirements.txt
+2. Add your OpenAI API key to the `.env` file.
- - You will also need to add your OpenAI API key to the `.env` file.
+3. Run the following command in your terminal to start the app: streamlit run app.py

- - streamlit run app.py
+Make sure to have the necessary dependencies and configurations in place to run the app successfully.